Whovian9369/OTPKeySplitter/README.md

  * Run the script using Python 3.
  	* This can likely be done by running `python3 OTPKeySplitter.py`
  * Use a hex editor to copy out your keys OR grab the key directly from the Keys.txt file.
- 	* If you want to use the hex editor technique:
- 		*I personally would suggest using [HxD](https://mh-nexus.de/en/hxd/) on Windows, or [Bless](http://home.gna.org/bless) on Linux distros.
+ 	* If you want to use the hex editor technique, I personally would suggest using [HxD](https://mh-nexus.de/en/hxd/) on Windows, or [Bless](http://home.gna.org/bless) on Linux distros.

 ### BIG thanks goes to (in no particular order):